Link to this sectionProjects#

 - Description: Optional notes about the project purpose

-- Visibility: Public (anyone can view) or Private (only you can access)
+- Visibility: Public (anyone can view) or Private (only you and your team members can access).
+New projects default to Public; Enterprise workspaces default new projects to Private with the Ultralytics-Enterprise license.

-Click Create to finalize.
+Click Create Project to finalize.
 Your new project appears in the Projects list and sidebar.

 The project page has two main areas: